Commonly referred to as snake plants, sansevierias are popular types of succulent plants known for their attractive spiky to ovate leaves.

 Powdery mildew, root rot, and sooty mold are common problems with these plants.

-Aphids, mealybugs, spider mites, and vole weevils are all known to attack the plant as well.
+Aphids, mealybugs, spider mites, and vole weevils are also known to attack the plant.

 Related: Aphids on Succulents

-Neem oil is one of the most trusted natural remedies out there, but can it be safely used on these wonderful succulents?
+Neem oil is one of the most trusted natural remedies, but can it be safely used on these wonderful succulents?

 Will Neem Oil Harm Snake Plants?

-When used in the proper manner, Neem oil insecticide won’t harm your snake plant.
+When used properly, Neem oil insecticide won’t harm your snake plant.